Art-Sells/Arells/Build-Notes.md

 ## Arells v1

+- *investigate why it just randomly triggers (after new number submissions and summary has finished heighting down and loading) purchased amount, current amount and profits/losses sections to height down without any number changes and on page mount it should default to loading the "asset page loader" trying to get the email/session investments for at least 4 seconds... if no investments, then load the "add investments/ sign in to save investments" section*

 ## Create a /My-Investments page (UI/UX height downs/ups/etc just like asset pages except without borders and the wrappers have the same shadow as the main wrapper from the home page and words/titles same colors as the home page (excluding the asset colors)) that has: